7 DIY Litter Box Ideas Your Cat Will Love

 Large Litter Boxes

 Many litter boxes are too small for most cats.
-They’re a product of us not wanting the cats’ box to take up too much space where the cat would likely prefer something bigger.
-Yes, the cat may put up with using a small box because they have to, but if they end up stressed out or you use the wrong type of litter, the cat will decide it just isn’t worth it.
-While not a panacea for litter box problems, a bigger box is generally going to be more appealing to the cat.
+They’re a product of us not wanting the cats’ box to take up too much space where the cat would likely prefer something bigger (which is consistent with what research has found).
+Yes, the cat may put up with using a small box because they have to, but if they end up stressed out or you use the wrong type of litter, the cat will decide using the litter box isn’t worth it.

 “Look at all this wide, open space I have to take a dump in!” – Your cat, probably.
 Photo by Ethan Finley